What Are The Varieties Of Commercial Trucks?

 To begin exploring your legal options, contact our attorneys by completing the Free Case Evaluation form.

-The following types of trucks are typically involved in Connecticut truck accident injury claims:
+The following types of trucks are typically involved in Connecticut truck injury claims:

 A panel truck is a windowless cargo van that is often used in the delivery of consumer conveniences.